 The Canary Islands and Community VAT legislation

-The Canary Islands are not part of Community territory for the purposes of VAT (Article 6 of Directive 2006/112/EC).
+The Canary Islands are not part of Community territory for the purposes of VAT (Article 6 of VAT Directive).

-The harmonised rules on VAT do not apply to the Canary Islands and the application of turnover taxes is a matter for the national or local authorities subject to respect for the general principles of the treaty and, notably, the absence of discrimination in the taxation of products.
+The harmonised rules on VAT do not apply to the Canary Islands and the application of turnover taxes is a matter for the national or local authorities subject to respect for the general principles of the Treaty on the Functioning of the European Union and, notably, the absence of discrimination in the taxation of products.

 VAT does not exist in the Canary Islands but there is a local consumer tax known as the IGIC (Impuesto General Indirecto de Canarias - Canaries General Indirect Tax) applied at several different rates.
 There is also another consumer tax known as the AIEM, which is discussed below.